Rizieq Shihab: Israel-Palestinian conflict

 Rizieq is an ardent supporter of Palestine in the decades-long conflict against Israeli occupation.
-In 2003, he said he was recruiting jihadist troops to seize control of the Al-Aqsa Mosque in Jerusalem, saying, "If we could send [jihadist] soldiers for Afghanistan, why not for Palestine?"
+In 2003, he said he was recruiting jihadist troops to seize control of Al-Aqsa in Jerusalem, saying, "If we could send [jihadist] soldiers for Afghanistan, why not for Palestine?"
 He criticized Muslim nations for only uttering rhetoric to condemn Israel without making real sacrifices to protect their suffering fellow Muslims in Palestine.
 Rizieq and FPI have solicited donations to help Palestinians in the occupied territories and to provide financial support to groups intending to fight for Palestinian independence.